Advanced Motor Fuels in Germany

 Major changes

-- Introduction of new subscription for public transport (“Deutschlandticket”).
+- Continuation of the subscription for public transport (“Deutschlandticket”).

 Benefits of participation in AMF

-Access to global information and expertise with regard to advanced transport fuels; exchange of experience on implementation of solutions in AMF member countries.
+Participation in AMF offers members access to global information and expertise around advanced transport fuels and exchange of experience in implementing solutions in member countries.

 [15] Ibid.